 The Cryo-Electron Microscopy Center

 The Cryo-Electron Microscopy Center supports industry, academic, government, and non-profit research institutes, providing single-particle and microcrystal electron diffraction capabilities.
+We offer rapid and flexible access to cryo-EM capabilities for proprietary and non-proprietary clients together with expert guidance at competitive rates.

 The Cryo-EM Center at HWI provides: